code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/rom_bios.md

-# A. ROM(READ ONLY MEMORY)?
+# ROM(READ ONLY MEMORY)?
-- ROM is non-volatile memory whose data cannot be modified once manufacturer has written it.
+- **What** ROM is non-volatile memory whose data cannot be modified once manufacturer has written it.

-# B. EEPROM(Erasable programmable ROM)
+# EEPROM(Erasable programmable ROM)
-- These can be electrically erased and re-programmed, but possible only certain number of times.
+- **What** These can be electrically erased and re-programmed, but possible only certain number of times.

-# C. BIOS(Basic I/O System)/ (Also called ROM BIOS)
+# BIOS(Basic I/O System)/ (Also called ROM BIOS)
 - **What**
   - This is firmware used to perform hardware initialization during the booting process (power-on startup)
   - This comes pre-installed on a PC's, and is 1st software to run when powered on.